 Retreatment for prostate cancer

-Retreating prostate cancer using MRI-guided stereotactic ablative radiotherapy (SABR) is an innovative radiotherapy technique that aims to safely and effectively treat the cancer or control the disease and delay the need for ADT.
+Retreating prostate cancer using MRI-guided stereotactic ablative radiotherapy (SABR) is an innovative radiotherapy technique that aims to effectively treat the recurrent cancer or control the disease and delay the need for ADT.
 SABR is a specialist technique recognised for its ability to treat tumours with minimal damage to surrounding healthy tissue and is often used as a first-line treatment for prostate cancer.

 The MRIdian MR linac is an advanced radiotherapy machine that delivers MRI-guided SABR.
 This smart radiation technology combines high-resolution magnetic resonance imaging (MRI) techniques with extremely precise radiotherapy beams that can treat tumours more accurately than conventional radiotherapy.